SethKoren/starter-academic/content/authors/admin/_index.md

 ---

 I'm a theoretical physicist working at the junction of high energy theory and the real world.
 I have broad interests across many aspects of particle physics, the universe, field theory, and gravity, and I enjoy collaborating, mentoring, and other forms of talking about physics.

+I obtained my doctorate in summer 2020 under the supervision of Nathaniel Craig, with a thesis focused on novel approaches to the hierarchy problem.
+My thesis includes an extensive introduction to renormalization, the hierarcy problem, classic frameworks to approach it, and more recent work, and can be viewed on the arXiv.
+I've now moved to Chicago as a postdoctoral fellow.